sematext/docs/docs/integration/kubernetes.md

 You can find a complete list of **Environment Variables** available at this [link](https://sematext.com/docs/agents/sematext-agent/kubernetes/configuration/).

 Containers are discovered from **_cgroupfs _** and the metrics are fetched directly through **_cgroup _** controllers.
-Check out [this ](https://sematext.com/docs/agents/sematext-agent/containers/metrics/)page for a complete list of the metrics shipped by the Sematext Agent.
+Check out [this ](https://sematext.com/docs/agents/sematext-agent/containers/metrics/)page for a complete list of the container metrics shipped by the Sematext Agent.